Jack in the Green, Hastings 2026

 Jack in the Green is one of the biggest events in 1066 Country but there’s also another major event in Hastings on the Bank Holiday Monday.

-The town hosts thousands of bikers from the May Day run on bank holiday Monday on 05 May.
+The town hosts thousands of bikers from the May Day run on bank holiday Monday on 04 May.
 The event involves thousands of motorbikes and scooters taking a 55-mile (89 km) trip on the A21 road from Locksbottom to Hastings seafront which coincides with the Jack-in-the-Green festival.
-May Day bank holiday in Hastings is quite an event!
+Yes, there a lot going on in Hastings on May Day bank holiday!

 However, because of this local roads and the A21 can get congested and car parking around the town is limited.
 The train might well be your best option.
 Check train times.